Ashes to Ashes, Dust to Dust

 AAAA = The year the person the monument is dedicated to died.

-D.DDD = The year the monument was dedicated and putting a decibel between the first and second digit.
+D.DDD = The year the person the monument is dedicated to was born and putting a decibel between the first and second digit.

 To compute the final West coordinates use W86 27.182 where C.CCC represents the unknown, W86 2C.CCC.